aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-ms-word-97-2003-formats/footnotes-an-endnote-features-supported-on-doc-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on DOC Export – Aspose.Words for .NET
+title: Footnotes and Endnote Features Supported on DOC Export
+second_title: Aspose.Words for .NET
 articleTitle: Footnotes and Endnote Features Supported on DOC Export
 linktitle: Footnotes and Endnote Features Supported on DOC Export
 description: "Export to DOC format using footnote and endnote saving features in C#."